chiroptical/ai4e-example/README.md

 Replace `{your_username}` with your Docker username in the following commands:

 - Build the container `docker build . -t {your_username}/ai4e-example:latest`
-- Run the tests using `pytest` from the root directory
 - Run the container locally: `docker run -p 8081:80 {your_username}/ai4e-example:latest`
+- In another terminal window, run the tests using `pytest` from the root directory
-- To stop the container,
+- To stop the container, in another terminal window, run:

 ```
 docker ps # grab the "CONTAINER ID"